The Little Book of Thunks (Part 2) :

 I hope that I have indeed made my point.
-I suspect many school children will avoid thinking for themselves.
-If they are asked a question they will give the answer they are supposed to give, the answer the teacher wants to hear.
-They will avoid using their brains to critically evaluate the question and its answer.
+I suspect many school children will avoid thinking for themselves if they possibly can.
+If they are asked a question, they will give the answer they are supposed to give, the answer the teacher wants to hear.
+They will avoid using their brains to critically evaluate the question.
 And they may never develop the ability to make up and explore their own questions.
 Such children will grow into adults who have exactly the same limitation in how they use their minds.

 By asking questions such as those I have explored above, I hope everyone can see that a whole new world of thought processes, speculations and hypotheses can be opened up.
 Some of these may seem quite trivial or banal even to children, but that is not the point.
 The point is that by posing questions like this, children will begin to think about the true meanings of words and phrases, and how they perceive the world around them.
 That will enable them to make their own judgements, and critically evaluate anything they see and hear.